-(55 days) Open-pollinated.
+Raphanus raphanistrum subs. sativus (55 days) Open-pollinated.
 A welcome addition to any winter vegetable collection, these radishes will please with their consistent sweet tender flesh and brilliant color display.
 As the name implies, Watermelon reveals its sweet smooth bright rose flesh once you slice through the green and white skin.
-Growing to a robust 2½" diameter in just 45 days, these precocious winter keepers are best suited for a mid-late July sowing.
+Instead of watermelon, the name in its native land is xin li mei, meaning ‘in one’s heart beautiful.’
+Growing to a robust 2½" diameter in just 45 days, these precocious winter keepers are best suited for early to mid-August sowing.
 At full maturity, the attractive 4" long oblong roots will store for months in the root cellar and keep their vibrant colors even when cooked.
 Selected from among 6 strains for their uniform coloring and daikon leaves.
 A real treat sliced, topped with farm butter and a pinch of sea salt.
-“Fast and delicious” sums CT market grower Bryan O’Hara. ③
+“Fast and delicious,” sums CT market grower Bryan O’Hara. ②④

 Disease: FY: Fusarium Yellows

 Note: We cannot ship packets greater than ½ oz.
 (14 grams) of radishes into the Willamette Valley.
-The State of Oregon prohibits shipping any commercial quantity of untreated Brassica, Raphanus or Sinapis because of a quarantine to control Blackleg.
+The State of Oregon prohibits shipping any commercial quantity of untreated Brassica, Raphanus or Sinapis due to quarantine

 For the latest results of our germination tests, please see the germination page.